 Bulk data consists of large datasets where ingestion requires high aggregate bandwidth between a small number of sources and the target.
 The data could be stored in files, such as CSV, JSON, Avro, or Parquet files, or in a relational or NoSQL database.
 The source data could be located on-premises or on other cloud platforms.

-GCP and partner companies provide a variety of tools you can use to load large sets of data into GCP.
+Google Cloud and partner companies provide a variety of tools you can use to load large sets of data into Google Cloud.

-Backing up data is a common use of Cloud Storage Transfer Service.
+Backing up data is a common use of Storage Transfer Service.
 You can back up data from other storage providers to a Cloud Storage bucket.
-Or you can move data between Cloud Storage buckets, such as archiving data from a Multi-Regional Storage bucket to a Nearline Storage bucket to lower storage costs.
+Or you can move data between Cloud Storage buckets, such as archiving data from a Standard Storage bucket to an Archive Storage bucket to lower storage costs.

 gsutil: Command-line interface

 a command-line utility that you can use to move file-based data from any

 existing file system into Cloud Storage.
 Written in Python,